 Here is a video link to help you understand about NSDA:

-This video shows how U.S. Style debate is practiced in China.
+This [link] displays results and this video shows how U.S. Style debate is practiced in China.

 –Jessie Chen, CEO of Asian Debate League

 9. These are the short term, long term, and life time benefits to debating.

 All Three Went to Harvard!
 All Three Are Taiwanese!
 All Three were Debaters!

 Higher test scores, improved retention, and increased graduation/college admission